garado/evtol-sim/.github/README.md

 The `Simulator` class controls the fleet, manages the charging queue, and generates various types of reports.

 Each timestep in the simulation runs the following state machine for each aircraft.
-The blue arrows in the state machine represent transitions initiated by the simulator.
-Yellow arrows indicate transitions initiated by the aircraft itself.
+The blue arrows in the state machine represent transitions initiated by the simulator, and Yellow arrows indicate transitions initiated by the aircraft itself.

+Note: the state machine implementation is in the `Simulator` because the majority of the transitions were initiated by the `Simulator`, and it was easier during dev.
+It's more correct to put the state machine implementation in the `Aircraft` class so they can have their custom states, but I don't want to refactor now.

 ![State diagram](state_diagram.png)